 - public services and local government.

 Barbara is Senior Lecturer in Public Management at the School of Government.
 Barbara has held academic roles at the University of Nottingham, School of Sociology and Social Policy, the Institute of Public Management and Governance, Warwick Business School, and the Institute of Local Government Studies at the University of Birmingham.
 Barbara has been involved in a wide array of research programmes spanning current public policy and management problems.
 She is an expert in strategic public procurement and is interested in associated problems at the nexus of public, private and the social sectors.
-Barbara is currently exploring the ways in which the Trans Pacific Partnership and other agreements are shaping the policy room and ways in which public procurement can be used to promote social objectives within these new contexts.

 - Allen, B., Hannant, A., Jackson, B., Morrissey, L. And Tiernan, A.(2018) forthcoming chapter "Promises and Challenges of Business-Led Social Innovation for Social Policy in Australasia" in edited book The Oxford Handbook of Public Administration for Social Policy – Promising Practices and Emerging Challenges, Oxford University Press.